thiblahute/meson-website/Using-multiple-build-directories.md

 One of the main design goals of Meson has been to build all projects out-of-source.
 This means that *all* files generated during the build are placed in a separate subdirectory.
 This goes against common Unix tradition where you build your projects in-source.
 Building out of source gives two major advantages.

-First of all this makes for very simple <tt>.gitignore</tt> files.
+First of all this makes for very simple `.gitignore` files.
 In classical build systems you may need to have tens of lines of definitions, most of which contain wildcards.
 When doing out of source builds all of this busywork goes away.
 A common ignore file for a Meson project only contains a few lines that are the build directory and IDE project files.

 Secondly this makes it very easy to clean your projects: just delete the build subdirectory and you are done.
-There is no need to guess whether you need to run <tt>make clean</tt>, <tt>make distclean</tt>, <tt>make mrproper</tt> or something else.
+There is no need to guess whether you need to run `make clean`, `make distclean`, `make mrproper` or something else.
 When you delete a build subdirectory there is no possible way to have any lingering state from your old builds.

 The true benefit comes from somewhere else, though.